Svetitskhoveli Cathedral: Architecture

 The church facades are richly decorated.
-The curved blind arcading throughout is unaltered from the 11th century.
-The arches genuinely ascend or descend according to height of the corresponding part of the facade, creating an impression of constant movement.
-Two high and deep niches of the eastern facade are in clear contrast with surrounding illuminated walls.
-Each window is surrounded by ornamental stripe and stylised peacock tail-like decorations.
-Similar decorations are found in the upper parts of the eastern niches.
-A writing above the windows of eastern facade tell that the church was built by katolikos Melchisedek.
-Above it, two low-reliefs, an eagle with open wings and a lion under it, are set to the south from the three more recent accessory windows under the roof.
+The curved blind arcading is preserved from the 11th century.
+The arches genuinely ascend or descend according to the height of the corresponding section of the facade, creating an impression of constant movement.
+Two high and deep niches on the eastern facade stand in clear contrast with the surrounding illuminated walls.
+Each window is framed by an ornamental stripe and stylized peacock tail-like decorations.
+Similar decorations are appear in the upper parts of the eastern niches.
+A writing above the windows of the eastern facade states that the church was built by katolikos Melchisedek.
+Above it, two low-reliefs — an eagle with open wings and a lion below it — are positioned to the south of three more recent accessory windows beneath the roof.